 MRI is generally not done in routine but is able to define the lesion better and even differentiate from abscess and tumors.

-Ultrasonography may help in injection application or aspirations in deep bursae.
+Ultrasonography may help in injection applications or aspirations in deep bursae.

 Treatment of Bursitis